Quick Facts about

 Our mission: To create the safest, most exciting, and most substantive outdoor summer adventures for teenagers through our personal attention to every student, our caring, and our competence.

-Our youngest programs start for students finishing the 7th grade, and our oldest programs cater to students finishing high school. *Please note: Students need to be finishing the grade the spring before an Adventure Treks program, not entering that grade after their trip in the summer.
-In other words, the grade students are in as of September 2018.
+Our youngest programs start for students finishing the 7th grade, and our oldest programs cater to students who have graduated high school. *Please note: Students need to be finishing the grade the spring before an Adventure Treks program.
+In other words, the grade students are in as of September 2023.

-Washington, Oregon, Wyoming, Montana, California, Colorado, British Columbia, and Alaska
+Washington, Oregon, Wyoming, Idaho, California, Colorado, British Columbia, Alaska, North Carolina, and Peru.

 All trips begin at a designated airport.
-Students explore the most scenic and beautiful places in a particular region, and travel between activity sites in brand-new, 15-passenger vans.
+Students explore the most scenic and beautiful places in a particular region, and travel between activity sites in 15-passenger vans.
 We spend each night in a tent, and students learn how to cook in the backcountry—with plenty of guidance from our instructors!
-They go backpacking, camping, whitewater rafting, rock climbing, whitewater kayaking, ziplining, ice climbing, canoeing, sea kayaking, inflatable kayaking, mountaineering, and mountain biking.
-Our Leadership Summit students become certified in wilderness first aid.
+They go backpacking, camping, whitewater rafting, rock climbing, whitewater kayaking, ice climbing, canoeing, sea kayaking, inflatable kayaking, mountaineering, and mountain biking.
+Our Leadership Summit students become certified wilderness first responders.

 Program goals and guiding principles